-In Drupal 7, the concept of module differs a little of what they are in other CMS.
-While most solutions more or less complete face to the user, in Drupal are used to be more focused to expand tools for programmers or interface administrators.
+In Drupal 7, the concept of a module differs to it is in other CMS.
+While most solutions are evidently shown to the user, in Drupal they are used to be more focused on expanding tools for programmers or interfacing administrators.

-On this CMS, and because of Panels, Views and Caos Tools modules’, the creation of new functionalities for the visitors are made to mouse without the need of modifying codes.
+On this CMS, and because of Panels, Views and Caos Tools modules’, the creation of new functions for the visitors are made without the need of modifying codes.

-Sometimes we found with the need of calculations or operations with the stored data on Drupal that I can not do directly with the interface, either we need to “on the back” of the visitors themselves.
+Sometimes, we find that there is a need of calculations or operations with the stored data on Drupal that cannot be done directly with the interface.

 The basics of Drupal 7

-The most simple module in Drupal 7 consists of two files only, INFO and MODULE.
-With the first one, we will give information to the CMS about the name, the description, Drupal ‘s version that allows, module’s version, associated files, dependencies with other modules, etc…
+The most simple module in Drupal 7 only consists of two files; INFO and MODULE.
+With the first one, we have to provide information to the CMS such as the name, the description, Drupal ‘s version that’s permitted, module’s version, associated files, dependencies with other modules, etc…

 However, before we start to write, we should select “machine’s name” for our module.
-This name must be easily distinguishable of the others, without spaces and without strange characters, since that will use it within the code to associate our response functions with it.
-We will use for this tutorial the name of “firstmod”.
+This name must be easily distinguished from the others, without spaces and without strange characters, this is because we will use it within the code to associate our response functions with it.
+For this tutorial, we will use “firstmod”.